Updated: 1 April 2021

 We are data controllers and data processors under the terms of the Data Protection Act 2018.

-We have the role of ‘data processor’ where we receive personal information from third parties who are the ‘data controllers’.
+We have the role of ‘data processor’ where we receive personal data from third parties who are the ‘data controllers’.

 How to contact us